coder-bee/logging_demo/README.md

 ## project specific installations
 - Clone this repo
-- At the rool level of the folder, run `poetry install`
+- At the root level of the folder, run `poetry install`

 # Help